JeanyDeVries/Rijksmuseum/README.md

 Click this link to see the flow chart: https://www.figma.com/file/PMzlEesSm2UuJHwQT0Onac/Untitled?node-id=0%3A1.

 ## API <a name="API">
-To get the data from Rijksmuseum I used their API.
-To get the data from the API I used the fetch method, see code below.
+For this project I display artwork from the Rijksmuseum.
+I have not implemented all the data by myself.
+I used their public API for it.
+This API has all the information, images etc. for each artwork.
+But how does it work?

+The first step to getting the data from the API is to get the correct url to fetch.
+In the site it shows that for the url you need a access token/id to make use of it.
+So I made my own account and got one.
+I then implemented my own key in the url:

 The specific url I needed to use was: "https://www.rijksmuseum.nl/api/nl/collection?key=ixmhN4my&ps=10&imgonly=true".
-I then got the data from the "then" in the fetch.
+You can see that after the collection a key needs to be specified.
+That is the key I got from my account.

+For the code I used a fetch with the correct url.
+In the .then I say that I want to get the collection, which is the data I got from the fetch.
+I then use the data to render my HTML.

 ```
 fetch(url)